JungleeAadmi/sTalk/README.md

 ## 📱 About sTalk

-sTalk is a production-ready, real-time communication platform designed for teams who need secure, fast, and reliable messaging.
-Built with Node.js and Socket.IO, it offers a seamless chat experience with file sharing capabilities, all wrapped in a beautiful mobile-first interface.
+sTalk is a production-ready, real-time communication platform 100% designed by AI for those need secure, fast, and reliable messaging app hosted on their own hardware.

 **Perfect for:**
-- Small to medium-sized teams
-- Internal company communication
-- Project collaboration
+- Family and friends for private chats
 - Self-hosted messaging solutions
-- Privacy-conscious organizations
+- Privacy-conscious people

 ---